sachin782/SPDX-2-XLSX/README.md

 - **Drag-and-drop not working** — install `tkinterdnd2` or use the browse button instead.
 - **File won't open automatically** — the file is still saved to Downloads; open it manually.
 - Check `~/converter.log` for detailed error information.

-## Setup
-Setup for this application is in Setup folder.